 SPR has allocated funds for 30 travel awards.
 Fifteen of these are specifically reserved for award winners within North America, who will receive $500 USD to assist with their travel accommodations while attending the SPR Annual Meeting.
 The other 15 awards are reserved for non-North American members who will receive $1000 USD.
 To be eligible, student members must:

-- be up to date with dues, or have applied for new membership status
+- Be up to date with membership dues, or have applied for new membership status;